 “Beautiful” is a carefully wielded word in our house.
 Not that it’s never used, but we try to refrain from using it just because Rooney’s wearing a colorful dress or fancy shoes.

 We try to point out things that she does that are beautiful.

 Sharing?
 That’s beautiful, Rooney.

 A hug for a sad friend?
 That’s beautiful, Honey.

 Beauty is a heart issue, and our girls should stand firm in the truth that the measure of real beauty goes much further than the way God made their faces or what they wear.

-We saw this really cool idea over at New Moon Girls that we just had to try on for size.
-The idea of making a “Statement of Beauty” really struck a chord with us because here at Bible Belles, we’re not about “redefining beauty”.
+A little while ago, we saw this really cool idea over at New Moon Girls that we just had to try on for size.
+The idea of making a “Statement of Beauty” really struck a chord with us because at Truth Becomes Her, we’re not about “redefining beauty”.

 We will equip them with truth so that, when the world begins to bombard them with messaging about makeup tricks and diet tips, they won’t question their worth or their beauty.
 So here is a simple yet powerful way to remember the way God looks at beauty.